 1. The ground must be very warm and have a similar temperature to the sea from where the tropical storm or cyclone has come from.

 2. The ground must be very wet or saturated and so this land 'mimics' the sea - and hence the name 'brown ocean effect'.
 The high amount of moisture in the soil, then allows a high rate of evaporation, which then acts as a source of heat energy for the storm or cyclone, technically known as latent heat - similar to the process over the sea.

-3. And the amount of this latent heat must be at certain level - at least 70 watts per square metre.
+3. The amount of this latent heat must be at a certain level - at least 70 watts per square metre.
 Over the sea it would normally be around 200 watts per square metre.

-These conditions are currently being met in Texas and Oklahoma, as we are in early summer and the ground has warmed up enough, the ground is saturated following the recent record wet May and the latent heat has reached or exceeded the required level.
+These conditions were met in Texas and Oklahoma in June 2015.
+In early summer the ground had warmed up enough, and it was saturated following a record wet May.
+The latent heat had also reached or exceeded the required level.

 The 'brown ocean effect' was first investigated following the 2007 US Tropical Storm 'Erin' when it made landfall across the Texan coast and then intensified as it moved inland over Texas and Oklahoma bringing huge amounts of rainfall.